jteng2/CSE-403-RecipeCart/README.md

 # Repository Layout
 Main Folders: front-end, back-end, database, and reports
 front-end: Front-end related files
-back-end: back-end related files
+src: back-end related files
 database: databases of of our recipe, user, ingredient information
 reports: weekly updates on each collaboraters' progress and goals
 bug-tracking: Stores a file that keeps track of all our bugs

 # Building the System